Crockpot Pulled BBQ Chicken

 - 1 teaspoon garlic powder

-- ½ teaspoon salt
+- ½ teaspoon fine sea salt

 - ¼ teaspoon pepper

-- 1 onion, thinly sliced
+- 1 medium onion, thinly sliced

-- 1 cup low sodium chicken broth
+- 1 cup low-sodium chicken (or vegetable) broth

 - 3 cups barbecue sauce*

-- Cover and cook on low for 8 hours.
-When it is done cooking, remove the chicken breasts to a cutting board and shred.
-Add the shredded chicken back into the pot and toss to combine.
-Let sit for about 15 minutes before serving.
+- Remove the chicken breasts to a cutting board and shred, then add back to the pot and toss to combine.
+Let the chicken sit for about 15 minutes before serving!

-Slightly adapted from How Sweet Eats
+Adapted from How Sweet Eats